mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 * I did not present any Kafka Streams test (what's the shame - I'm sorry) but I think testing would be easier with Processor API than DSL.
 With DSL it has to be an integration test, processors can be easily unit tested in separation with a few mocks.
-* As Scala developer I prefer Processor API than DSL, e.g. Scala compiler could not infer KStream generic types.
+* As Scala developer I prefer Processor API over DSL, e.g. Scala compiler could not infer KStream generic types.
 * It's a pleasure to work with processor and fluent Topology APIs.
-* I'm really keen on KSQL future, it would be great to get optimized engine like [Spark Catalyst](https://databricks.com/blog/2015/04/13/deep-dive-into-spark-sqls-catalyst-optimizer.html) eventually.
+* I'm really keen on KSQL future, it would be great to get an optimized engine like [Spark Catalyst](https://databricks.com/blog/2015/04/13/deep-dive-into-spark-sqls-catalyst-optimizer.html) eventually.
 * Finally, Kafka Streams library is extraordinarily fast and hardware efficient, if you know what you are doing.

-As always working code is published on [https://github.com/mkuthan/example-kafkastreams](https://github.com/mkuthan/example-kafkastreams).
+As always, working code is published on [https://github.com/mkuthan/example-kafkastreams](https://github.com/mkuthan/example-kafkastreams).
 The project is configured with [Embedded Kafka](https://github.com/manub/scalatest-embedded-kafka) and does not require any additional setup.